visgl/loaders.gl/docs/developer-guide/standard-formats.md

 ## Scenegraph Conventions

-For bigger scenegraphs loaders.gl currently focuses on glTF 2.0 support.
+For bigger scenegraph-capable loaders (i.e. loaders that don't just load single meshes), loaders.gl currently focuses on glTF 2.0 support.
 It is assumed that other scenegraph loaders could convert their loaded data to a similar structure, essentially converting to glTF 2.0 on-the-fly as they load.